paulzi/paulzi-form/README.md

 ### Change status of submit button
 Add class ```.btn-loading``` to submit button.
 When the button is pressed, it changes the status to disabled automatically.
 And restores the status only after receiving the AJAX response.
+Add class ```.btn-submit-default``` to submit button, then it will be used as the target of a form submit from the keyboard.

 If you add the attribute ```data-loading-icon```, during the process form sending, the button prepended icon.
 Icon realized by <i> tag with specified classes in attribute.
 Example